devlooped/Devlooped.Extensions.DependencyInjection.Attributed/readme.md

 // ...
 ```

-Or a combination of both, as needed.
+You can use a combination of both, as needed.
 In all cases, NO run-time reflection is
-ever performed, and the compile-time source generator will evaluate the types
+ever performed, and the compile-time source generator will evaluate the types that are
-that are assignable to the given type or matching full type names and emit
+assignable to the given type or matching full type names and emit the typed registrations
-the typed registrations as needed.
+as needed.

 ### Keyed Services

 [Keyed services](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0#keyed-services)
-are also supported by a separate generic `[Service]` attribute, like:
+are also supported by providing a key with the `[Service]` attribute.
+For example:

 ```csharp
 public interface INotificationService